kpphillips/Pythonista-Projects/README.md

 ##### Autodesk Forge APIs - is a project created to explore the different APIs in a mobile environment and on the go.
 The Pythonista iOS application written in Python.

 ##### How it works

+* First create a project on https://forge.autodesk.com/

+* client_keys.py - Enter keys in this file as strings once you obtain them from creating your project.

 * forge_auth.py - select and run the script to begin the Oauth 3-legged workflow and sign in with your Autodesk credentials.
 The script will save the needed token to a stubbed python file.  , forgeauth_response_keys.py

 * Other APIs exploration coming soon...